 Shadow boxing only works if you take it seriously.
 Treat it like real training, not just time to kill before the main workout.
 Focus, visualise, move with purpose.

 At Honour & Glory, we coach shadow boxing as seriously as any other skill.
-In every class, you'll get feedback on your movement, your combinations, your defensive work.
-It's not just warm-up time - it's teaching time.
+In every class, you will get feedback on your movement, your combinations, your defensive work.
+It is not just warm-up time - it is teaching time.

 H&G Team